manasavemuri19/manasavemuri19/README.md

-- 🗯 Hey there, I’m Manasa Vemuri,a recent CS grad.
+- 🗯 Hey there, I’m Manasa Vemuri, a recent CS grad.
 - 👩‍💻 I am interested in the field of Software Development!
 - 👀 I’m currently looking for opportunities in the IT industry.
 - 📫 You can reach me at,